A congenital heart defect is a problem with the structure of the heart that a child is born with.

 - Are there any brochures or other printed material that I can take home with me?
 What websites do you recommend visiting?

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
-Being ready to answer them may reserve time to go over any points you want to spend more time on.
-Your doctor may ask:
+Your health care provider is likely to ask you many questions.
+Being ready to answer them may save time to go over anything you want to spend more time on.
+Your provider may ask: